Volunteers are an important and valued part of the National Botanic Garden of Wales

 How can I volunteer?

 Volunteers have played, and continue to play, a vital role in making the Garden such a wonderful place to visit.
-Click on the current vacancies link on the left hand side of the page, if present, to see the latest vacancies.
+There is always plenty of work to do here and there are always vacancies for volunteers, so do please get in touch.

 Volunteers carry out a wide range of activities and tasks at the Garden, from buggy driving to gardening, tour guiding and assisting with school visits, to organising exhibitions and painting fences.
 The vast majority of our volunteers usually dedicate one day a week to volunteering at the Garden, some usually do a morning or afternoon a week and others volunteer on a bi-weekly or monthly basis, or, as and when we require their help.

 The Garden recognises that the activities of volunteers are an important positive force in raising the organisation’s profile and support in the community.
 Volunteers are a vital part of the Garden’s lifeblood and are amongst its ambassadors.
 Volunteers are able to bring special extra skills, experience, and dimensions to benefit the Garden.
 They also help link the Garden closely with the wider community – the community of place and the community of people.
 Engaging a wide diversity of perspectives and approaches is widely acknowledged as bringing added value to organisations.